moavik/moavik/README.md

-### Hi there 👋
+### Welcome 👋

 My name is Moa and I'm studying Web Development at the Mid-University in Sweden.
-I love problem solving and creating things, which is why I fell for programming.
+I love problem solving and creating things.
-_Except for programming I'm very passionate about food, music and dogs._
+_I'm also very passionate about food, music and dogs._

 /Moa